pablo-gf/randmov/README.md

 ```

 The script will:
+1. Prompt for your username and password
-1. Log into Letterboxd.
+3. Log into Letterboxd.
-2. Export your watchlist data.
+4. Export your watchlist data.
-3. Extract the ZIP file containing the watchlist.
+5. Extract the ZIP file containing the watchlist.
-4. Load the watchlist CSV file.
+6. Load the watchlist CSV file.
-5. Select and display a random movie from the watchlist.
+7. Select and display a random movie from the watchlist.

 ## Troubleshooting